-In addition to wearing an approved lifejacket, PWC operators must also carry a waterproof buoyant torch on board at all times.
-A torch can be used to signal the shore or other vessels if you encounter difficulties.
+- carry a waterproof, buoyant torch at all times to signal the shore or other vessels if you encounter difficulties

-A PWC must show the lights for a powerboat if operating at night.
-Note that a mast may be required for an all round white light to ensure the occupant does not obscure a sector of light from being visible.
+- show the same lights for a powerboat when operating at night.
+Note that a mast may be required for an all-round white light to ensure the occupant does not obscure the beam.

 Keeping a PWC in good working order is not only common sense; it is a legal requirement.
 Look after your PWC so it looks after you – maintain it after each trip and have it regularly serviced.

 Speed and distance

 All vessels must travel at a safe speed at all times.

 Obey buoys, beacons and signs marking waterway zones, channels and speed limits.
 Be aware that at 5 knots, equivalent to 9 km/h or fast walking pace, it takes 20 seconds to travel 50 m and 80 seconds to travel 200 m.

 The master of a PWC must constantly monitor the speed of the vessel to ensure that a safe and lawful speed is being maintained.

 Remember: stunts and manoeuvres must be done well away from other people, other vessels and the shore.
 If you cannot maintain the minimum distance, you must not exceed 5 knots.